BXB (group)

-BXB is a South Korean idol group signed to Wolfburn.
+BXB was a South Korean boy band managed by Wolfburn.
 Following the disbandment of boy group TRCNG, former bandmates Jihun, Hyunwoo, Siwoo, and Hamin formed the quartet APR Project and began releasing music in 2022.
-With the addition of June, BXB released its album Intro: Flight and a New Beginning in January 2023.
+With the addition of June, BXB released its single album Intro: Flight and a New Beginning on January 30, 2023.
+On April 17, 2026, Wolfburn announced that the group would disband in the first half of 2026.

 History

 2017–2022: Background and formation

 In 2017, TS Entertainment debuted TRCNG with ten members.
 In April 2018, the CEO of the record label died; company operations were negatively impacted and promotional activities for the group stalled.
 In November 2019, members Wooyeop and Taeseon filed a suit against the agency, citing alleged abuse by staff and requesting the termination of their contracts.
 TRCNG disbanded in March 2022.

 Later that year, the group APR Project—short for April Project—was formed by APR Entertainment with former TRCNG members Jihun (leader, vocals), Hyunwoo (rap), Siwoo (rap, vocals), and Hamin (vocals).
 They sought to have the other former members be part of the new group, but they did not join either due to mandatory military service or personal reasons.
 APR Project planned to release a "youth trilogy" dealing with sorrow, beginnings, and flight.
 It released its first single album entitled Boyhood I S#1 on June 6.
 It was supported by the single "11:59", a future R&B song about the "sorrow of youth".
 Four months later, the quartet released the single album Boyhood I S#2 and the uptempo pop lead track "Scene" with a guest feature by former bandmate Hohyeon.